thaohienhomes/lobe-chat/README.md

 Plugins provide a means to extend the [Function Calling][docs-function-call] capabilities of LobeChat.
 They can be used to introduce new function calls and even new ways to render message results.
 If you are interested in plugin development, please refer to our [📘 Plugin Development Guide][docs-plugin-dev] in the Wiki.

-- [lobe-chat-plugins][lobe-chat-plugins]: This is the plugin index for LobeChat.
-It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
+- [lobe-chat-plugins][lobe-chat-plugins]: This is the plugin index for pho.chat.
+It accesses index.json from this repository to display a list of available plugins for pho.chat to the user.
-- [chat-plugin-template][chat-plugin-template]: This is the plugin template for LobeChat plugin development.
+- [chat-plugin-template][chat-plugin-template]: This is the plugin template for pho.chat plugin development.
-- [@lobehub/chat-plugin-sdk][chat-plugin-sdk]: The LobeChat Plugin SDK assists you in creating exceptional chat plugins for Lobe Chat.
+- [@lobehub/chat-plugin-sdk][chat-plugin-sdk]: The pho.chat Plugin SDK assists you in creating exceptional chat plugins for pho.chat.
-- [@lobehub/chat-plugins-gateway][chat-plugins-gateway]: The LobeChat Plugins Gateway is a backend service that provides a gateway for LobeChat plugins.
+- [@lobehub/chat-plugins-gateway][chat-plugins-gateway]: The pho.chat Plugins Gateway is a backend service that provides a gateway for pho.chat plugins.
 We deploy this service using Vercel.
 The primary API POST /api/v1/runner is deployed as an Edge Function.

 > \[!NOTE]
 >